grandmaster-nf/cayman/another-page.md

 ---
 layout: default
-title: Another page
+title: Know Your Enemy
-description: This is just another page
+description: Types of Champions
 ---

-## Welcome to another page
+## Meet your Champions

 _yay_